runxiyu/forge/README.md

 We generally prefer to have linters, deployment pipelines and such run on each local developer's machine, for example as a pre-commit hook.
 However there are reasons why CI might be useful.

 We plan to integrate a builds.sr.ht-style CI in the future.

 ### Authentication and authorization

-Anonymous SSH and HTTPS read access is possible for public repos.
-Git write access is done via SSH public keys.
-We use a baked-in SSH implementation.
+* Anonymous SSH and HTTPS read access is possible for public repos.

-The native API may be authenticated in the transport layer (e.g. TLS client certificates or UNIX domain socket authentication), via passwords, and via challenge-response mechanisms including SSH keys.
-SASL may be considered.
+* Git write access is authenticated via SSH public keys.
+* The TLS API will be authenticated with TLS client certificates.

-The web interface has a dedicated login screen.
+* The web interface has a dedicated login screen.
 Logins are remembered with cookies.
-A dropdown box shall be available to select the time the user wishes to remain logged in.
+A dropdown box will be available to select the time the user wishes to remain logged in.

-Commit validation based on SSH signature validation will be implemented.
+* Commit validation based on SSH signature validation will be implemented.

 ### Federated authentication